Espen-sh/Impedance-extraction-from-PSCAD/README.md

 - collecting several positive/negative injection runs into one frequency sweep
 - plotting Bode diagrams, passivity indices, Nyquist eigenvalue loci, and CoF-corrected diagonal impedances
 - computing signal-to-background quality metrics for extraction validation

+### `RunExtraction.py`

+This is a shorter driver script for the most common extraction workflow.
+It is intended for cases where PSCAD positive- and negative-sequence injection output files are already available, and the goal is to extract load-side and source-side dq impedances and run the main stability checks.

+Compared with ImpedanceExtractionTutorial.py, this script is more practical and less tutorial-based.
+Cases are defined in the CASES dictionary, selected through ACTIVE_CASES, and the desired outputs are enabled or disabled using simple toggles in the WHAT TO RUN section.
+The script can run either a single positive/negative file pair or a full numbered multi-run case.
+It can also overlay up to three cases in the Bode and passivity plots, generate Nyquist and CoF plots for each case, and optionally save a CSV file with the main stability summary.

 ## Method overview